LASA025 / LASA225

 Within LASA, numerous papers have been written using the CES-D: on the prevalence and risk factors for minor and major depression, on different symptoms profiles in specific risk groups, on the natural course of depression, on the association with different aspects of physical health (iatrogenic depression, pain, cognitive decline, cardiovascular diseases and mortality), on gender differences, on religion, on the comorbidity with anxiety disorders and about health care utilization.

 - Beekman ATF, Deeg DJH, van Limbeek J, et al. 1997.
-Criterion validity of the Center for Epidemiologic Studies Depression scale (CES-D): results from a community based sample of older adults in the Netherlands.
+Criterion validity of the Center for Epidemiologic Studies Depression scale (CES-D): Results from a community-based sample of older subjects in the Netherlands (Brief communication).
 Psychol.
 Med.
 27, 231-235.

 - Berkman LF, Berkman CS, Kasl SV, et al. (1986) Depressive symptoms in relation to physical health and functioning in the elderly.
 Am.
 J. Epidem.
 124, 372-388.

 - de Beurs E, Comijs HC, Twisk JWR, Sonnenberg C, Beekman ATF, & Deeg DJH.
-Stability and change in symptoms of depression, anxiety, and general negative affect in late life: modelling of vulnerability profiles.
+Stability and change of emotional functioning in late life: modelling of vulnerability profiles.
 Journal of Affective Disorders, 2005, 84: 53-62.